KILTprotocol/docs/docs/sdk/2-dev-setup.md

 Staking is a feature that is used to elect who is allowed to produce blocks.
 It is important for parachains to do this election as decentralized as possible.
 But for a local development chain it is not necessary since you will be the only one producing blocks.

+### Deployment Complexity

+The complexity to deploy a parachain is way higher than the one of the standalone chain.
+For the standalone node, you simple execute a single docker command.
+The task of spinning up a parachain can be split up in three steps.

+1. Setup a relay chain with 4 validators.
+2. Start and connect your parachain node to the relaychain.
+3. register your parachain using the Runtime WASM and the genesis state.

+These three steps